 nVidia’s GTX series has shown decent performance on desktop and notebook machines but is not recommended for remote visualization.

 Certain graphics implementations are blacklisted and will result in degraded graphics and/or unreliable performance.
 The following OpenGL renderers are neither recommended nor supported:

 - Intel integrated graphics

-- GDI Generic: This is the Windows default renderer when FLOW-3D CAST is opened via Remote Desktop Connection
+- GDI Generic: This is the Windows default renderer when FLOW-3D products are opened via Remote Desktop Connection

 - Mesa: This is a common default implementation for Linux machines